-Belarus is the “North Korea” of Europe says US diplomat
+Belarus is the “North Korea” of Europe, says US diplomat

 Observers say that the Kremlin may be using Lukashenko’s near total dependence on the Kremlin to push through a deal on a military base.
 There is also speculation that Minsk will be forced to recognise Russia’s annexation of Crimea, which Lukashenko pointedly refused to do in 2014 in order to use it as a chip in his talks with the West.
 However, plans for a Belavia flight between Minsk and the Crimea have been mooted.

-Earlier in the day, Tsikhanouskaya told the Czech Senate that an international tribunal should be established to investigate what she called the "crimes" of Lukashenko's "dictatorship".
-Tikhanovskaya was visiting Prague before a summit of the G7 advanced economies in Britain this week at which Belarus is expected to be discussed.
+Earlier in the day, Tikhanovskaya told the Czech Senate that an international tribunal should be established to investigate what she called the "crimes" of Lukashenko's "dictatorship".
+Tikhanovskaya was visiting Prague before a summit of the G7 advanced economies in the UK this week at which Belarus is expected to be discussed.